yarwelp/elite-loader/README.md

 The contents of this repository is created from contents authored by James Panther and Rob Speed, both of whom released their work under the MIT license according to the links provided above.
+See the file `LICENSE` for details including the names and times of copyrights as well as the terms of the MIT license.